 The flowers that are formed are usually white with or without a pink hue.
 Each flower has tapering petals that make the flowers appear narrow and pointed.

 4. Cardamom (Elettaria cardamomum)

 Known as True Cardamom or Green Cardamom, this plant is also part of the ginger family.
-Cardamom ginger grows well in Southern India that is a major cardamom exporter.
+Cardamom ginger grows well in Southern India which is a major cardamom exporter.
 This spice acts as a base of most Indian cuisine.

 - Cardamom seed pods are often used in desserts

 - Ground cardamom powder is useful in many Indian cuisines and also in making tea (and other hot beverages)